-The National Service Week program of emphasis for 2017 is “Suicide Prevention on Campus.”
+The National Service Week program emphasis for 2018 is “Suicide Prevention in the Community.”

 Mental health is a complex and sensitive topic that most young adults do not openly discuss.
 In the 15-24 age group, suicide was the second leading cause of death in 2013, second only to unintentional injury.
 According to the National Institute of Mental Health (NIMH), the 18-25 age group had the highest prevalence of mental illness at approximately 22.1 percent.
 This means that in every one of the Fraternity’s sections, or regions, someone we know is or has been affected by mental illness.